 All you have to do is find the degree of doneness you prefer your steak, then program the sous vide for that temperature.
 So, for instance, if you like your steak cooked medium-rare then you will want to set the sous vide to a temperature between 129°F to 132°F.

-This is why your steak will come out absolutely perfect every time.
+Your sous vide bone in ribeye steak will come out absolutely perfect every time.
 You will always have your steak cooked to the exact doneness you like.

 Step 2: Prepare the steak: